vutagwa/PLPBasicGitAssignment/README.md

 ### 2. Local Folder Setup

 - Created a new folder on desktop called 'PLPBasicGitAssignment'
-- Open Git Bash and navigate to the created folder.
+- Right clicked the folder then selected git bash to open it in a terminal

 ### 3. Git Initialization